 Smart heating is great, and coming soon to a house near you.
 The ability to control the temperature of your home from laptop, smartphone or tablet is both a cool function, and a great money-saving device.
 Heating only where you need, when you need it is going to become a big deal in the next few years.
 Not least because it suits the utilities to conserve fuel.
 Expect your provider to start promoting smart heating, even if it isn't yet doing so.

 This is all great when it works.
 But just as you can't tune a digital TV is the signal is slightly out, smart home functionality is an all-or-nothing proposition.
 Recently the broadband stopped working in my home and, as well as the usual panic over lack of communications and entertainment, it meant that the heating stopped working.

 Actually, it very quickly became apparent that lack of Wi-Fi didn't mean a lack of heat, but it pays to know what will happen in the eventuality of a power cut, the internet going down or the batteries runing out.
 Heating after all isn't an optional extra to be casually discarded when the power goes out.
 So here is what we learnt about what happens to smart heating when the lights go out.
-(See also: Can I use a smart thermostat if I have a storage heater?)

 For more on which smart-heating system is best for your home, see: 7 best smart heating systems of 2014.